Leoc76101111/AlfredTheButler/README.md

 there are 4 trigger conditions that can get alfred to do tasks:
 - called by an external plugin
-- inventory is full and you went back to cerrigar
+- inventory (or obol) is full and you went back to cerrigar
 - a manual trigger via keybind
 - restock mode is set to active and you have less than the hardcoded minimum (for boss item, it is set to the minimum required to summon boss, for compass it is 1)